Spontaneous Conformal Symmetry Breaking and Quantum Quadratic Gravity: Conditional unitarity in perturbative quadratic gravity

-An important consequence of the unitarity of $S$ is the optical theorem, which states that the imaginary part of a forward scattering amplitude is given by the total cross section.
-The associated Feynman diagrams may be computed using the cutting rules defined by Cutkosky \cite{Cutkosky1960}, which were expanded upon by Veltman \cite{Veltman1963} to include unstable particles.
-Veltman has shown, using a super-renormalizable scalar theory, that only internal lines (propagators) of stable particles should be cut in order to satisfy unitarity while keeping the notions of renormalizability and causality intact.
-Veltman's treatment of unstable particles has also been extended to the case of a complex pole mass of the propagator of an unstable particle in the context of perturbative gauge theories \cite{Denner2015}, however, the proof of this extension is given for ordinary healthy particles and it does not straightforwardly apply to the spin-2 ghost because the conditions imposed on ghostly propagators are different.
-In particular, it is assumed that the propagator of an unstable particle has a pole in the left upper-half of the complex $p^2$ plane, which is exactly the same as the conventional $i \epsilon$ prescription.
-This condition cannot hold for the spin-2 ghost propagator however, which has been demonstrated in the context of perturbation theory in \cite{Donoghue2019}\footnote{Similar situations present themselves in the Lee-Wick and Fakeon models \cite{Lee1969a,Anselmi2018}.}.
+So far we have assumed that the spin-2 ghost is stable, however, if it can decay as in \cite{Donoghue2019}, the spin-2 ghost states should be excluded from the asymptotic states anyway since in this case, the quotient space $H_\text{phys}$ becomes a positive-definite metric space without the need to impose any conditions that define an $H_\text{phys}^{<}$ subspace \cite{Veltman1963}.
+One might then conclude that the unitarity of $S$ must follow, however, this conclusion is premature.
+An important consequence of the unitarity of $S$ is the optical theorem, which states that the imaginary part of a forward scattering amplitude is given by the total cross section, where the associated Feynman diagrams are computed using the cutting rules defined by Cutkosky \cite{Cutkosky1960} and expanded upon by Veltman \cite{Veltman1963} to include unstable particles.
+Using a super-renormalizable scalar theory, Veltman has shown that only internal lines (propagators) of stable particles should be cut in order to satisfy unitarity while keeping the notions of renormalizability and causality intact.
+Veltman's treatment of unstable particles has been extended to the case of a complex pole mass of the propagator of an unstable particle in the context of perturbative gauge theories \cite{Denner2015}, however, the proof of this extension is given for ordinary healthy particles and it does not straightforwardly apply to the spin-2 ghost because the conditions imposed on ghostly propagators are different.
+In particular, it is assumed that the propagator of an unstable particle has a pole in the left upper-half of the complex $p^2$ plane in line with the conventional $i \epsilon$ prescription.
+However, this condition cannot hold for the spin-2 ghost propagator, a fact which has been demonstrated in the context of perturbation theory in \cite{Donoghue2019}\footnote{Similar situations present themselves in the Lee-Wick and Fakeon models \cite{Lee1969a,Anselmi2018}.}.

 In \cite{Donoghue2019}, an attempt has been made to show that the above-mentioned proof nevertheless holds for the spin-2 ghost with an exponentially suppressed violation of causality, though one should note that the proofs of \cite{Donoghue2019,Veltman1963,Denner2015} have been demonstrated only in scalar field theories.
 Our BRST-symmetry-based covariant quantization of QG, in which the massless graviton can be uniquely separated from the massive spin-2 ghost, will make a more rigorous treatment of the unitarity problem of quadratic gravity possible, though we will not go into further details here, leaving a thorough study of the issue in the covariant operator formalism for future work.